 This is one of the most natural things to do now with literally thousands of ideas about how to run a Facebook marketing campaign.
 Facebook is also a primary source of information in the equestrian world and where most of your target market can be found.

 Not all the activity that you do has to be marketing related.
 Be altruistic and cultivate a useful persona.
 Your app is supposed to be useful after all!
 So help users to get the most out of it with regular tips and advice.
 Your reputation will lead to app downloads.

-Set up a contest for your users and ask them to hashtag your app or webpage.
+Set up a contest for your users and make downloading your app part of the entry criteria.
 It could be goal-oriented and will make them feel good.

 Kick it old school and do good old fashioned marketing through tack shop pin ups, equestrian magazines, and local radio.
 It still works.

 Where do your app users congregate?
 The stables, duh!
-Target them directly.
-Mention it to anyone who regularly uses your facilities or services, it’ll be of keen interest to them.
+So mention it to anyone who regularly uses your facilities or services, it’ll be of keen interest to them.